Easy Classic Ceviche Recipe

 Two glasses of Classic Ceviche and a glass of white wine

-Ceviche is a highly acidic dish, so you’re going to want something that can stand up to that acid otherwise the dish will make the wine taste flat and sweet (and that’s no bueno).
+Ceviche is a highly acidic dish, so you’re going to want a wine that can stand up to that acid otherwise the dish will make the wine taste flat and sweet.

 Alternatively I’ve had ceviche with Albariño and Dry Riesling with success as well.